Muon collider probes of Majorana neutrino dipole moments and masses

 We presented for the first time projected collider sensitivities to the electron-muon neutrino TDM.
 We found that realistic hadron colliders cannot probe values $\lambda_{e\mu}\lesssim 10^{-9}\mu_B$.
 In contrast, we showed that the LNV, $\Delta L=2$ process $\mu^+ \mu^- \to e^\pm \mu^{ \pm} W^\mp_h W^\mp_h$, at a future muon collider, could provide a much more powerful probe for the neutrino TDM.

 The results of our study, in terms of sensitivities to $\lambda_{e\mu}$ as a function of the muon collider energy, are summarised in Table \ref{sensMU} (in Table \ref{sens-CB-CW} we give the sensitivities to the Wilson coefficients of the SM effective operators, which can generate such neutrino TDM).
 The sensitivity strongly depends on the center-of-mass energy of the muon collider: one can cover the window between $\sim 10^{-9}\mu_B$ and $\sim 10^{-12}\mu_B$, as the energy grows from $\sqrt{s} \simeq 3$ TeV to 50 TeV.
 In particular, we showed that a muon collider with a collision energy $\sqrt{s}\simeq 30$ TeV would reach the same level of sensitivity of the latest low-energy laboratory experiments.
-Therefore, a muon collider would provide crucial complementary information on the neutrino properties, especially in the event of a near future observation at low-energy experiments.
+Alternatively, the same level of sensitivity would be achieved already at $\sqrt{s}\simeq 10$ TeV, if a significant increase in the collected integrated luminosity, by a factor of the order of 100, were feasible.
+Therefore, a muon collider could provide crucial complementary information on the neutrino properties, especially in the event of a near future observation at low-energy experiments.